Love Me (1942 film)

 Love Me or Make Love to Me (Hab mich lieb) is a 1942 German musical comedy film directed by Harald Braun and starring Marika Rökk, Viktor Staal and Hans Brausewetter.
-The film is a backstage musical about a showgirl aspiring to greater things while sorting out her financial and romantic problems, it was a major commercial success on its release.

 It was shot at the Tempelhof Studios in Berlin.
 The films sets were designed by the art director Ernst H. Albrecht.
+The film is a backstage musical and was a major commercial success on its release.

+Synopsis

+A showgirl aspiring to greater things endeavours to sort out her financial and romantic problems.